bristolxyz/bristol.xyz/README.md

 To configure bristol.xyz, you will need to set the following environment variables:

 #### Initialisation
-- `INITIAL_USER` - A user in the format of `email:password` which will be initially created with administrator permissions if this is a initial install (there are no keys in the Redis database).
+- `INITIAL_USER` - A user in the format of `email:password` which will be initially created with administrator permissions if this is a initial install (there are no items in the `users` collection).

 #### Sentry Configuration
 - `SENTRY_DSN` - The DSN which is in use for Sentry.